 We know a picture is worth a thousand words.
 Video content marketing is on the rise.
 We have now plenty of hot and innovative mediums to share this type of content on.
 A 2014 report found that the amount of video from people and brands in Facebook’s news feed had increased 3.6 times.
 According to specialists, by 2017, 70% of all Internet traffic will be online videos.

 Video captures the users’ interest instantly and keeps them engaged.
 Video content is shareable and backed up by old and new platforms.
 If you want to step up your game this year think about this: serialized video content!
 Series builds interest and anticipation as you unfold a particular narrative and makes it a must-follow trend this year.

 2. Live Streaming

 Live streaming is a global phenomenon, and you just have to browse Twitch to understand how big it is.
 Facebook’s live streaming feature hasn’t fully taken off yet.
 But according to specialists in the field, it will be the hottest gig in the city by the end of the year.
 Here's a map to discover Facebook Live sessions all over the world:

 Savvy marketers won’t use live streaming platforms to show users a boring day at the office.
 They will keep them glued to the screen to see a live event.
 The advantages of company events’ live streaming are enormous.
 They build a greater audience.
 They develop a feeling of urgency in users who feel privileged to see exclusive live shows.
 They create user engagement and social media buzz.
-And, most importantly, they will make you stand out of the crowd.
+And, most importantly, they will make you stand out from the crowd.